quangv/docs/src/doc/faq/usage.rst

 Tell me about the steps to develop applications for mobile devices using Monaca.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Monaca was designed to work on the cloud, everything is happened in web browser via Internet.
-Therefore, there is no need of installing any development environments and other specific softwares in your PC or Mac.
+For your flexibility and convenience during app development process, Monaca provides four different development environments such as:

+* :ref:`monaca_ide_index`
+* :ref:`monaca_localkit_index`
+* :ref:`monaca_cli_index`
+* :ref:`monaca_vs_index`

+You can choose your desired platform and start building your application.
 The following steps are the mobile app development steps using Monaca:

-* Register user in Monaca.
+* Register user in Monaca `here <https://monaca.mobi/en/register/start>`_.
-* Write HTML5/CSS3/JavaScript with Editor on Monaca Cloud IDE.
+* Write HTML5/CSS3/JavaScript in your desired platform.
 * If needed, check application operations using Monaca Debugger.
-* Build the application using Monaca Cloud IDE.
+* Configure your target device build settings and start building the application.
 * Download and install the built application file (.app/.apk) in a smartphone device.

 Moreover, note that in order to install the built application on iPhone or iPad, you need to register iOS Developer Program.
 For more details, please refer to  :doc:`../manual/build/ios/index/`.

 .. _faq05~002: